 The non-alcoholic beverage industry is evolving mainly as a result of changes in consumer preferences and regulatory actions.
 There have been different plans and actions adopted in recent years by governmental authorities in some of the countries where Coca-Cola FEMSA operates.
 These include increases in tax rates or the imposition of new taxes on the sale of certain beverages and other regulatory measures, such as restrictions on advertising for some of Coca-Cola FEMSA's products and additional regulations concerning the labeling or sale of Coca-Cola FEMSA's products.
 Moreover, researchers, health advocates and dietary guidelines encourage consumers to reduce their consumption of certain types of beverages sweetened with sugar and high fructose corn syrup ("HFCS").
 In addition, concerns over the environmental impact of plastic may reduce the consumption of Coca-Cola FEMSA's products sold in plastic bottles or result in additional taxes that could adversely affect consumer demand.
-Increasing public concern about these issues, new or increased taxes, other regulatory measures or Coca-Cola FEMSA's financial condition, results of operations and prospects.
+Increasing public concern about these issues, new or increased taxes, other regulatory measures or Coca-Cola FEMSA's failure to meet consumers' preferences, could reduce demand for some of Coca-Cola FEMSA's products, which would adversely affect its business, financial condition, results of operations and prospects.
 See "Item 4.
 Information on the Company-Coca-Cola FEMSA-Business Strategy."